-Requisite: Completion of ENG 101 with a "C" or better ENG 101C.
+Requisite: Completion of ENG 101 with a "C" or better.
 Type: T

-293 Children's Literature FD
+ED 293 Children's Literature

-Primarily for the prospective early childhood or elementary teacher, the course emphasizes the selection and presentation of children's literature with a focus on diversity and multiculturalism.
-Student may not receive credit for both LIT 293 and ED 293.
+Primarily for the prospective early childhood or elementary teacher, the course emphasizes the selection and presentation of children's literature (fables, fairy tales, nursery rhymes, picture books, and novels, etc.) with a focus on diversity and multiculturalism.
+Students may not receive credit for both LIT 293 and ED 293.
 This course is cross-listed with LIT 293.